 Jeremy's design work, hand-typography and illustrations can be found on apparel for action sports companies like Burton Snowboards and Jetty Clothing or on boards for popular SUP companies like Yolo Board.
 Over the years, his work has been featured in books like the Graphis New Talent Design Annual, Custom Kicks, and HOW magazine, as well as on websites like Adobe Partners by Design, CSSRemix, Design:Related, Design You Trust, NotCot, Webdesignerwall.com, and many more.
 In 2010, Jeremy was commissioned by Vans Shoes to create 10 unique one-of-a-kind custom-painted shoes for display in their flagship stores throughout the world in places like San Francisco's Union Square and Beijing as part of their Custom Culture campaign.

-Jeremy lives in sunny Orlando, FL with his wife, Jen and 3 sons, Kingston, Zeke, and Harbor.
+Jeremy lives in sunny Orlando, FL with his wife, Jen and 4 sons, Kingston, Zeke, Harbor, and Rockwell.
 When they're not pushing pixels and draining ink pens, they can be found adventuring around Central Florida's beaches and lakes.

 HOW DO YOU SAY KENEDIK?